sabtain93/RB_109/cheat_sheet.md

 # => [{ :c => "cat" }]
 ```

 `select` method is invoked on the array of hashes.
-Each hash is passed to the block and is assigned to the block's local varibale `hash`.
+The `select` method iterates over the elements of the calling hash and invokes the block on each iteration passing the current element into the block where it is assigned to the block's local varibale `hash`.

 Inside the block `Hash#all?` is invoked on `hash` which references to hashes `{ a: 'ant', b: 'elephant' }` and `{ c: 'cat' }` respectively. `all?` method returns `true` if for all the elements of the calling object the block returns a truthy value and if even for one element the block returns a falsy value then `all?` will return `false`.

-Inside the block the respective hash key string representaion refrenced by `key` is evaluated for equality with the `0` index character of the string referenced by `value`.
-For the `hash` value `{ a: 'ant', b: 'elephant' }` the `all?` returns `false` and `true` for the `hash` value `{ c: 'cat' }` and this will be the outer block's return value as it is the last statement evaluated. `select` method evaluates the truthiness of the blocks return value and perform selection based on it. `select` will return a new array with the selected elements which will be `[{ c: 'cat' }]`.
+Inside the inner block the respective hash key string representaion returned by `key.to_s` is evaluated for equality with the `0` index character of the string referenced by `value`.
+For the `hash` value `{ a: 'ant', b: 'elephant' }` the `all?` returns `false` and `true` for `{ c: 'cat' }` and this will be the outer block's return value as it is the last statement evaluated within the outer block.

+`select` method evaluates the truthiness of the blocks return value and perform selection based on it. `select` will return a new array with the selected elements from the calling array for ehich the block returns a truthy value, which will be `[{ c: 'cat' }]`.
+s
 ***Explain how `Array#select` works?***

-It is invoked with a block passed to it as an argument.The `select` method invokes the block on each iteration and passes the current element of the calling array into the block assigning it to the block's local variable.
+It is invoked with a block passed to it as an argument.The `select` method iterates over the elements of the calling array and invokes the block on each iteration passing in the current element of the calling array into the block where it is assigned it to the block's local variable.
 The expression within the block is executed for each item of the calling collection.
 The `Array#select` method evaluates the return value of block for its truthiness.
 It returns a new array with the elements of the calling collection for which the the block returns a truthy value.

 ***Explain how `Hash#select` works?***

 It is invoked with a block passed to it as an argument.
-The `select` method invokes the block on each iteration and passes the current key/value pair into the block.Where the first local variable of the block represents the current key and the second represents the current value.
-The expression within the block is executed for each key/value pair of the calling object.
+The `select` method iterates over the key/value pair of the calling hash and invokes the block on each iteration passing the current key/value pair into the block.
+Where the first local variable of the block references the current key and the second references the current value.
+The expression within the block is executed for each key/value pair of the calling hash object.
 The `Hash#select` method evaluates the return value of block for its truthiness.
 It returns a new hash with the Key/value pair of the calling collection for which the the block returns a truthy value.

 ## sort/sort_by